BHP divests oilfield stake in Gulf of Mexico for undisclosed sum

 Houston-based EnVen did not respond to Reuters’ request for comment.

-The company in 2016 purchased Royal Dutch Shell's (RDSa.L) Brutus and Glider oilfield assets in the U.S. Gulf of Mexico for $425 million. [https://reut.rs/3fETStM]
+The company in 2016 purchased Royal Dutch Shell's Brutus and Glider oilfield assets in the U.S. Gulf of Mexico for $425 million. [reut.rs/3fETStM]

 BHP did not disclose the financial terms of the deal, executed as an asset sale, except that EnVen had agreed to cover abandonment liabilities.